Jump to recipe →

 If you ask five people how to boil an egg, you are bound to get five different answers.
 We like using the instant pot to hard boil eggs too!)
 Everyone says they have the best method, the one that works perfectly every time.
 Some people use just a little bit of water and steamer baskets.
 Some say to boil the water first.
 Cook times can vary from seven minutes to fifteen minutes, too!
 Not to fret, though!
 This is the easiest and simplest method for perfect hard-boiled eggs every time.

-eggs are cooked in metal pot on electric stove in kitchen
+Eggs are cooked in a metal pot on and electric stove.

 How to Make Perfect Hard-Boiled Eggs Like a Pro

-1. Gently place eggs into a small saucepot in a single layer on your stovetop.
+1. Put the eggs in a pot – Gently place eggs in a saucepan in a single layer on your stovetop.
 (Fresh eggs are not best here – I’d go with older eggs to make them easier to peel)

-2. Fill the saucepot with enough cold water to cover the eggs by about an inch or so.
+2. Cover the eggs with water – Fill the pot with enough cold water to cover the eggs by about an inch or so.
 (Some people like to add salt or baking soda to the water but I don’t think it’s necessary.)

-4. Make sure to have a timer set for nine minutes ready to go!
+4. Have a timer ready – Make sure to have a timer set for nine minutes ready to go!

-5. As soon as the water hits a rolling boil, start your nine-minute timer.
+5. Set the timer – As soon as the water hits a rolling boil, start your nine-minute timer.

-6. When the timer goes off, drain the water and carefully move your eggs to a large bowl of ice water with a slotted spoon or tongs for an ice bath.
+6. Drain the water and move the eggs to an ice bath – When the timer goes off, drain the water and carefully move your eggs to a large bowl of ice water with a slotted spoon or tongs for an ice bath.

-7. Let the eggs cool completely for ten minutes or so before you start to peel them.
+7. Cool the eggs completely – Let the eggs cool completely for ten minutes or so before you start to peel them.

-8. Once the eggs are cold, gently tap the egg on all sides to crack the shell and begin to peel away the eggshell.
+8. Peel the eggs – Once the eggs are cold, gently tap the egg on all sides to crack the shell and begin to peel away the eggshell.

 Why This Method is the Best

 The egg white and egg yolk cook at very different temperatures and times.
 Starting with cold water ensures that both the white and the yolk comes up to temp at the same time.
-Coupled with a small amount of carry-over cooking, using the 9-minutes-from-the-boil method will always ensure perfect hard-boiled eggs.
+Coupled with a small amount of carry-over cooking, using the 9-minutes-from-the-boil method will always ensure perfect hard-boiled eggs that are great for deviled eggs.

 How to Store Hard Boiled Eggs